Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/07-firFilter_AIEvsHLS/AIE/README.md

 ```

 #### Top Level Application
-Define a top-level application file `fir_aie_graph.cpp` in this design.
-It creates an instance of the `FirGraph` graph, and triggers the instances with Graph API calls.
-that contains an instance of the graph class and connects the graph to a simulation platform to provide file input and output:
+Define a top-level application `fir_aie_graph.cpp` file in this design to create an instance of the `FirGraph` graph, and trigger it with graph API calls.
+The file connects the graph to a simulation platform to provide file input and output:
 ```
 FirGraph FilterChain;
 ```
-For this graph to be simulated using the AI Engine simulator, or the x86 functional simulator, the main function is defined, which calls methods to initialize the FilterChain, runs it the specified number of iterations, and then performs cleanup:
+To simulate the graph using the AI Engine simulator, or the x86 functional simulator, define a main function that initializes the `FilterChain`, runs it for the specified number of iterations, and performs cleanup:
 ```
 #if defined(__AIESIM__) || defined(__NEW_X86Sim__)